JanaRubiano/Hangman_Game/README.md

 **Index:**
 * Explanation of the development of the hangman game code.
+   * Pseudocode of the basic code structure.
+   * Each function explanation.
 * Steps to install the game.
 * How to use the code.
 * References.